tc13/worm-inference/README.md

 Code for the inference model is contained within `helminth-inference.stan`, which is run using CmdStanR from `run-helminth-model.R`

 The posterior model output in .rds format can then be parsed using Rscripts `Figure1.R` and `Figure2.R`

+The file containing the relevant data `datasets.csv` can be downloaded [from Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.q83bk3jn6).